ZingyAwesome/easylists-for-pihole/README.md

 ## List requests
 To request a list to be added, create an issue on [Codeberg](https://codeberg.org/ZingyAwesome/easylists-for-pihole/issues/new) (preferred) or [GitHub](https://github.com/ZingyAwesome/easylists-for-pihole/issues/new).
 Include the URL of the list and whether it is language-specific. **Only requests for EasyList-related lists will be considered**.

+## Credits
+Credit goes to the [EasyList authors](https://easylist.to) for creating the original lists.
+All lists in this repository are licensed under [CC BY-SA 4.0](https://codeberg.org/ZingyAwesome/easylists-for-pihole/raw/branch/master/LICENSE).